MVP-LAM: Learning Action-Centric Latent Action via Cross-Viewpoint Reconstruction: Conclusion and Limitations

 \section{Conclusion and Limitations}

-\paragraph{Limitations and future works.} Our approach relies on time-synchronized multi-view videos during LAM training.
-While multi-view capture can be more feasible for human videos than collecting large-scale robot demonstrations, it still requires additional instrumentation and synchronization compared to single-view human data.
-In addition, while SIMPLER has been shown to correlate with real-world performance, our evaluation is limited to simulation benchmarks and does not include real-world robot experiments.
+\paragraph{Limitations and future works.} Our approach relies on multi-view videos during LAM training.
+While multi-view capture can be more feasible for human videos than collecting large-scale robot demonstrations, it still requires additional instrumentation compared to single-view data.
+In addition, while SIMPLER has been shown to correlate with real-world performance, our evaluation on VLA is limited to simulation and does not include real-world robot experiments.
 A promising direction for future work is to train MVP-LAM on weakly synchronized or pseudo-paired multi-view videos, thereby relaxing the strict synchronization requirement.
-Finally, while this work focuses on viewpoint variation as an exogenous noise, identifying and mitigating other noise such as background motion remains important future work.

-\paragraph{Conclusion.} In summary, we propose MVP-LAM, a latent action model that learns discrete latent actions from time-synchronized multi-view videos using a cross-viewpoint reconstruction objective.
-We show that cross-viewpoint reconstruction improves action-centricity on Bridge V2, as measured by higher estimated mutual information and lower linear probe NMSE to ground-truth robot actions.
-We further show that using MVP-LAM latent actions as pseudo-labels for VLA pretraining improves downstream manipulation on SIMPLER and LIBERO-Long.
-Finally, we show that MVP-LAM preserves transition-relevant information under viewpoint variation on Bridge V2 using novel view synthesized samples.
+\paragraph{Conclusion.} We propose MVP-LAM, a latent action model that learns discrete latent actions from multi-view videos via a cross-viewpoint reconstruction objective.
+Across Bridge V2, MVP-LAM produces more action-centric latent actions, as measured by higher mutual information and lower linear-probe NMSE with respect to ground-truth robot actions.
+When used as pseudo-labels for VLA pretraining, MVP-LAM latent actions yield consistent gains on SIMPLER and LIBERO while requiring substantially less pretraining data than prior VLAs, and remain robust to viewpoint variation as evaluated on novel-view synthesized samples.
+Beyond these specific results, our findings suggest that multi-view video is a scalable and widely available source of supervision for action-centric latent action learning that requires no action annotations and integrates naturally into existing embodied AI pipelines.